User Accounts FAQ

 What are the different logins and how do I keep them straight?

-The network login is what you use when you log in to a computer in your office, or in a lab, or onto the thin clients.
-The user name is the same as for your email account, and normally the password is also the same, but behind the scenes the network and email logins are stored in entirely separate databases, so it is possible for them to be different.
-We strongly recommend using the Account Lookup system when you need to change your password, because it will change both passwords at once and keep them the same.
+This rarely happens, but is worth addressing.
+The network login is what you use when you log in to a computer in your office, or in a lab, or onto the thin clients or terminal servers.
+Normally your Pawprint login works, but behind the scenes the network and Pawprint logins are stored in entirely separate databases, so it is possible for them to get out of sync, especially if you've changed your password in Windows.
+We strongly recommend using the Account Lookup system when you need to change your password, because it will change both passwords at once and keep them the same; if you have a Google Apps account, it will also change that password.

 So what's this "Account Lookup system" you keep mentioning?

-As I mentioned above, the email and network passwords are stored in separate databases.
-We cannot use the same database for both, so the Account Lookup system helps make sure they are synchronized.
+As I mentioned above, Pawprint and network passwords are stored in separate databases.
+For technical reasons, we cannot use the same database for both, so the Account Lookup system helps make sure they are synchronized.
 When you first get your account, you need to use Account Lookup to set your password before you can log in.
-You can also use it to look up your WOU email address, V-number, or Banner PIN.
+You can also use it to look up your WOU email address and ID number (AKA V-number).

 How do I use Account Lookup?

 Go to http://www.wou.edu/accountlookup.
-The introductory page has two main links: "Set Email and Network Password" and "Retrieve banner pin".
-The Banner PIN link takes you to a page that asks you to enter your social security number or V-number, and then emails your Banner PIN to your WOU email address.
-The email and network password link takes you to a screen where you identify yourself with your Social Security Number (or SEVIS number, if you are an international student with no SSN) and your last name.
+Clicking the Change Password button takes you to a screen where you identify yourself with your Social Security Number (or SEVIS number, if you are an international student with no SSN) and your last name.
 You also need to enter text from an image that is displayed; this proves to the system that you are a person, and thus prevents automated attacks on our password database.
 If you are visually impaired or otherwise cannot read the graphic, please contact the Service Request Desk at extension 88925.
-That number is answered 24 hours a day, seven days a week.
+That number is answered Monday-Friday from 8:00am-5:00pm.
 Assuming you have entered everything correctly, you will be shown your account information, and given a button to reset your password.
 If that's what you came here to do, click the button.

 Wow, those are a lot of rules for my password!
 What's that all about?

 In the past, we had some problems with people using very insecure passwords.
-If someone else can guess your password, they can pretend to be you and do all sorts of nasty things; snoop through your private files, steal your print credits, send email as you, etc. You really don't want that to happen.
+If someone else can guess your password, they can pretend to be you and do all sorts of nasty things; snoop through your private files, steal your print credits, send three million spam emails with your name on them, etc. You really don't want that to happen.
 Also, we in UCS really don't want that to happen, since we have to clean up the mess.
 So a few years ago we set up some rules to make sure that nobody's password can easily be guessed.
 If you don't understand the rules, please contact the UCS Service Request desk.
 To change your password, make up a new one according to the rules and enter it in the form.
 You'll need to enter it again to make sure you didn't make a typographical error the first time.

 And please remember that even the most secure password in the world will not help you if you walk away from a computer without locking it or logging off!
 And when logging out of Windows, don't forget that you have to click OK to confirm it before walking away.